vjekoart/retrovizor/Readme.md

     * Animation: loading state, computation logic to worker, rAF
     * Animation: what about those damn lines?
 Make them breathe
     * Refactor `generateHTML` method to something more readable
+    * TODOs in the code, and console outputs
 * Phase 7: UI fine-tune (transitions, assets, favicons, SEO,...)
+    * Main nav elements, specially on the homepage, look strange with underline text?
+Maybe add block color behind each link?
     * Title should transition and become part of the nav, max-width to read exp
     * Try `text-align: justify` for long text
     * Basic background color, font color, and font family; alongside some basic positioning should be placed in the `index.html` file - for instant brand elements during the initial loading